The Classification of Two-Dimensional Extended Topological Field Theories: Symmetric Monoidal Bicategories

 In Section \ref{SectSmyMonBicat} we collect together these result and present the fully-weak definition of symmetric monoidal bicategory, as well as the accompanying definitions of symmetric monoidal homomorphism, symmetric monoidal transformation, symmetric monoidal modification, and their various compositions.
 In Section \ref{SectSymMonWhisker} we introduce the operation of symmetric monoidal whiskering.
 To our knowledge this has never appeared in the literature, but an analogous operation for (non-symmetric) monoidal bicategories can be extracted from \cite{GPS95}.
 This is the key operation which allows one to construct a tricategory of symmetric monoidal bicategories (in the sense of \cite{GPS95}).
 See also Definition \ref{DefnWhiskering} in the appendix for a lower categorical version of this operation.

-In Section \ref{SectWhiteheadsTheoremforSymmetricMonoidalBicategories} we prove one of two key theorems about symmetric monoidal bicategories, which we dub ``Whitehead's theorem for symmetric monoidal bicategories''.
+In Section \ref{SectWhiteheadsTheoremforSymmetricMonoidalBicategories} we prove the first of three key theorems about symmetric monoidal bicategories, which we dub ``Whitehead's theorem for symmetric monoidal bicategories''.
 Whitehead's theorem in topology provides a recognition principle for when a map of (nice) topological spaces is a homotopy equivalence.
-Theorem \ref{WhiteheadforSymMonBicats} provides a similar recognition principle for determining when a symmetric monoidal homomorphism is an equivalence of symmetric monoidal bicategories.
-This theorem is surely ``known to experts'', but as neither its proof nor its statement exists in the literature we provide a complete proof here.
-To reduce the amount of coherence data one needs to check, we break the proof of Theorem \ref{WhiteheadforSymMonBicats} into a sequence of six lemmas, and introduce the notion of skeletal symmetric monoidal bicategories, mimicking the well known definition of skeletal categories.
+Theorem~\ref{WhiteheadforSymMonBicats} provides a similar recognition principle for determining when a symmetric monoidal homomorphism is an equivalence of symmetric monoidal bicategories.
+This theorem is surely ``known to experts'', but as we were unable to find it in the literature we provide a complete proof here.
+To reduce the amount of coherence data one needs to check, we break the proof of Theorem~\ref{WhiteheadforSymMonBicats} into a sequence of six lemmas, and introduce the notion of skeletal symmetric monoidal bicategories, mimicking the well known definition of skeletal categories.